 If you are incorrectly turned away from a flight departing from the UK, you can claim denied boarding compensation.
 Denied boarding compensation is available to anyone who is involuntarily bumped from their flight, provided they had checked in for their flight on time.
 Compensation generally ranges from £110 to £520 and depends on the length of the flight and the timings of any alternative flights you may be offered.

 You are also automatically entitled to:

-- a refund if all parts of the ticket you haven’t used, if you no longer wish to travel (eg if you booked a round trip, but couldn’t board your outbound flight)
+a refund of all parts of the ticket you haven’t used, if you no longer wish to travel (eg if you booked a round trip but couldn’t board your outbound flight)

 If you’re part-way through your journey (eg because your journey was divided into separate flights), you are also entitled to a free return flight to your starting point.

-If you want a replacement flight, the airline that denied you boarding must also cover your associated costs.
+If you want a replacement flight, the airline that denied boarding must also cover your costs.
 These may include:

-- reasonable costs for food and drinks (often in the form of vouchers)
+reasonable costs for food and drink (often in the form of vouchers)